 Test for inflammation: C-reactive protein

-The most stable serum molecule for testing the inflammatory pathway is an acute phase protein, CRP.
-The value should be less than 16 micrograms/ml in the serum of a healthy horse.
+The most stable serum molecule for testing the inflammatory pathway associated with Sarcocystis is an acute phase protein, CRP.
+A normal value should be less than 16 micrograms/ml in the serum of a healthy horse.
 Elevated values are seen in both S. neurona and S. fayeri infections.
-Unfortunately, this cytokine is not specific for protozoal diseases although multiple studies have related CRP to infection.
-We have done that with statistical significance in several of our studies.
-This is our choice for monitoring a horse with autoimmune polyneuritis.
+This cytokine is not pathognomonic (unique) for protozoal diseases.
+Elevated serum CRP is related to infection.
+CRP is a useful choice for monitoring a horse with autoimmune polyneuritis.
 If the horse looks good clinically but the CRP remains high (evidence of sub-clinical disease) we suggest continuing with appropriate therapy.
-We are monitoring over 60 cases of autoimmune polyneuritis and will discuss our approach to treatment.
-We looked at another inflammatory marker, serum amyloid A, years ago.
-We published our work, the bottom line is that it was not useful for managing the horse with EPM.

 Vitamin E deficiency may result in equine motor neuron disease (EMD) and can is treated with supplementation.
 Horses that don't need supplementation are those on green grass or high quality green hay.
 Testing the serum levels will identify horses that are deficient and when to discontinue therapy.
 Samples for vitamin E testing should be collected in purple top tubes (EDTA tube).
 Remove the plasma and keep it cool and protected from light.
 Deliver to the Texas A&M diagnostic laboratory for testing with a cool pack.
 It is best to deliver to the laboratory within 24 hours.
 To read our discussion about vitamin E and your horse use this link.
 You may also find this blog useful.